 - 1. "Structural Defect" means any defect in the load-bearing portions of a new home that adversely affects its load-bearing function to the extent that the home becomes or is in serious danger of becoming unsafe, unsanitary, or otherwise uninhabitable. - 2.
-"Structural Defect" does not include damage caused by movement of the soil: - (i) Resulting from a flood, earthquake, acts of God, or - (ii) For which compensation has been provided. - (iii) Accidental loss or damage from causes beyond the fault and control of us, including but not limited to the following: fire, explosion, smoke, water escape, windstorm, frost, hail, lightning, flood, blasting, mining, falling trees, changes in the underground water table not reasonably foreseeable and earth movement not attributable to negligence on the part of us or its subcontractors or employees. - L. Warranty Date "Warranty Date" means the first day that the original Purchaser occupies the new home or settles on the new home, whichever is earlier. - M. Warranty Period "Warranty Period" means the two year period of warranty coverage commencing on the Warranty Date.
+"Structural Defect" does not include damage caused by movement of the soil: - (i) Resulting from a flood, earthquake, acts of God, or - (ii) For which compensation has been provided. - (iii) Accidental loss or damage from causes beyond the fault and control of us, including but not limited to the following: fire, explosion, smoke, water escape, windstorm, frost, hail, lightning, flood, blasting, mining, falling trees, changes in the underground water table not reasonably foreseeable and earth movement not attributable to negligence on the part of us or its subcontractors or employees. - L. Warranty Date "Warranty Date" means the first day that the original Purchaser occupies the new home, settles on the new home, makes the final contract payment on the new home, or obtains an occupancy permit for the new home if the home is built on the owner's property, whichever is earlier. - M. Warranty Period "Warranty Period" means the period of warranty coverage (1 year, 2 year or 10 year) commencing on the Warranty Date.